Franklin District: Nomenclature

 who served as Lieutenant-Governor of Van Diemen's Land (1837–1843).
 Lady Franklin visited the Waikato Heads in 1841.

 Media

-Franklin County News, a twice-weekly newspaper based in Pukekohe, serves the former Franklin district.
-The Post Newspaper distributes 26,000 printed copies weekly on a Tuesday covering Franklin and North Waikato.
+Franklin County News, a twice-weekly newspaper based in Pukekohe, serves the former Franklin District.
+The Post Newspaper distributes 26,000 printed copies weekly on a Tuesday, covering Franklin and North Waikato.
 The Post Newspaper has an office in both Pukekohe and Waiuku.
 In 2015, the online events calendar and photo news Franklin Life NZ was launched.

+Administrative divisions

 Populated centres

 Here are some of the following suburbs, towns, villages and other settlements within the former Franklin District's territorial area borders, grouped into their present-day adjacent areas: